-- (1) In these rules, a CDR representative arrangement is a written contract between a person with unrestricted accreditation (the CDR representative principal) and a person without accreditation (the CDR representative): - (a) under which the CDR representative will offer goods and services to CDR consumers, but not in their capacity as CDR business consumers, for which it will need to use or disclose CDR data of the CDR consumer; and - (b) under which, where the CDR representative has obtained the consent of a CDR consumer to the collection, use and disclosure of CDR data in accordance with rule 4.3A: - (i) the CDR representative principal will: - (A) make any appropriate consumer data request; and - (B) disclose the relevant CDR data to the CDR representative; and - (ii) the CDR representative will use or disclose the CDR data to provide the relevant goods or services to the CDR consumer; and - (c) that specifies that the provisions referred to in paragraphs (a) and (b) do not operate until the details of the CDR representative have been entered on the Register of Accredited Persons; and - (d) under which the CDR representative is required to comply with any rules that are expressed as applying to a CDR representative. - (2) A CDR representative arrangement may provide for the CDR representative: - (a) to seek any consent for the use or disclosure of service data that the CDR representative principal could seek in the same circumstances; and - (b) to make any use or disclosure of service data that would be: - (i) a permitted use or disclosure of the CDR data of the kind mentioned in paragraph 7.5(1)(j); or
+- (1) In these rules, a CDR representative arrangement is a written contract between a person with unrestricted accreditation (the CDR representative principal) and a person without accreditation (the CDR representative): - (a) under which the CDR representative will offer goods and services to CDR consumers, but not in their capacity as CDR business consumers, for which it will need to use or disclose CDR data of the CDR consumer; and - (b) under which, where the CDR representative has obtained the consent of a CDR consumer to the collection, use and disclosure of CDR data in accordance with rule 4.3A: - (i) the CDR representative principal will: - (A) make any appropriate consumer data request; and - (B) disclose the relevant CDR data to the CDR representative; and - (ii) the CDR representative will use or disclose the CDR data to provide the relevant goods or services to the CDR consumer; and - (c) that specifies that the provisions referred to in paragraphs (a) and (b) do not operate until the details of the CDR representative have been entered on the Register of Accredited Persons; and - (d) under which the CDR representative is required to comply with: - (i) any rules that are expressed as applying to a CDR representative; and - (ii) any consumer experience data standards that are expressed as applying to an accredited data recipient, as if the CDR representative were an accredited data recipient. - (d) under which the CDR representative is required to comply with any rules that are expressed as applying to a CDR representative.

-- (ii) a permitted use or disclosure of the CDR data that relates to direct marketing of the kind mentioned in paragraph 7.5(3)(e). - (3) A CDR representative arrangement must require the CDR representative: - (a) not to enter into another CDR representative arrangement; and - (b) not to engage a person as the provider in a CDR outsourcing arrangement in relation to service data except as provided in the CDR representative arrangement.
+- (2) A CDR representative arrangement may provide for the CDR representative: - (a) to seek any consent for the use or disclosure of service data that the CDR representative principal could seek in the same circumstances; and - (b) to make any use or disclosure of service data that would be: - (i) a permitted use or disclosure of the CDR data of the kind mentioned in paragraph 7.5(1)(j); or - (ii) a permitted use or disclosure of the CDR data that relates to direct marketing of the kind mentioned in paragraph 7.5(3)(e). - (3) A CDR representative arrangement must require the CDR representative: - (a) not to enter into another CDR representative arrangement; and - (b) not to engage a person as the provider in a CDR outsourcing arrangement in relation to service data except as provided in the CDR representative arrangement.